natix-io/vsdkx-core/README.md

 access to the frame and the inference result and you can implement your own business with that

-### Structures and interfaces
+### Structures

-In core module we define all the interfaces and structures that any addon or model driver needs to work with vision sdk.
+In core module we define all the structures that any addon or model driver needs to work as part of the vision sdk.

+#### Inference

+inference class acts as a structural template for all the models and addons.
+It is the final product of model inference processing preceeded and followed by addons processing.

+### Interfaces

 #### ModelDriver

 #### Addon